 When you insert a 4K game, the data on the disc is combined with information downloaded from the internet, which makes playing it in 4K resolution possible.

-But compared to the Sony UHP-H1 Blu-ray player, which is £30 cheaper than the PS4 Pro, the console doesn’t have the same sense of subtlety in its colours as the dedicated player.
+But compared to the Sony UHP-H1 Blu-ray player, which was £30 cheaper than the PS4 Pro at the time of testing, the console doesn’t have the same sense of subtlety in its colours as the dedicated player.

 While this is to be expected – the PS4 Pro is primarily a games machine, after all – it is a factor.

-We connect the console to our reference Yamaha RX-A3060 amp, and discover that the PS4 Pro organises its audio well.
+We connect the console to our reference Denon AVC-X6500H amp and discover that the PS4 Pro organises its audio well.
 Play Man of Steel on Blu-ray and there’s a clear distinction between the whirring of the helicopter, amidst the explosions of the collapsing oil tanker.

-The bass booms are responsive and weighty which is satisfying when playing high octane video games like Infamous: First Light.
+The bass booms are responsive and weighty, which is satisfying when playing high octane video games such as Infamous: First Light.
 Performing combat moves, such as the ‘neon singularity’, is executed with an enjoyable thwack.

 The midrange is clear too, delivering dialogue without sounding congested or thick, whether you’re listening to music, watching a film or playing a game.